Disney World!

 Poking Around Disney World

 Our stay at Fort Wilderness gave us four full days to enjoy Disney World.
 Two of those were saved for visiting the Magic Kingdom.
-The rest of the days were set aside for enjoying Fort Wilderness.
+The rest were set aside for enjoying Fort Wilderness.
 One afternoon, however, we decided to do some exploring outside the campground and take a peek at the nearby resorts.
 As I mentioned above, there are many ways to get from here to there when staying inside Disney World.
-For this particular excursion, we took a boat to the Magic Kingdom peer, then looped around the lake via the Monorail.
+For this particular excursion, we took our favorite boat to the Magic Kingdom pier, then looped around the lake via Monorail.

-Hotels we saw along the way were the Contemporary, Polynesian Villas, and Grand Floridian resorts.
-By the time we got to the latter hotel, we we ready for some lunch, so we got off the Monorail to beed our stomaches and get a closer look at luxury Disney World living.
+Hotels Lois and I saw along the way were the Contemporary, Polynesian Villas, and Grand Floridian resorts.
+By the time we got to the latter hotel, we we ready for some lunch, so we got off the Monorail for the purpose of feeding our stomaches and getting a closer look at luxury living at Disney World.

 First stop was guest services where we learned there were no less than 5 restaurants to choose from.
-Lois and I quickly ruled-out. serveral of them, including one that completely blew our minds, Victoria & Albert’s, which, to our surprise, is a multi-course Michelin star restaurant on the second floor.
+Lois and I quickly ruled-out. serveral of them, including one that completely blew our minds, Victoria & Albert’s, which, to our surprise, is a multi-course Michelin star restaurant.
 The cost?
 A mere $400 per person.
-The engineer that I am, I quickly calculated that that kind of money could buy a person about 56 sandwiches (56.374 to be exact) — with fries and Coke included!
-Completely at peace with the idea that we could get the job done at the nearby grill — with no more than a shared sandwich, fries, and a cookie or two — we kindly passed on the Michelin option. 🙄
+The engineer that I am, I quickly calculated that that kind of money could buy us about 56 sandwiches (56.374, to be exact) — with fries and Coke included!
+Completely at peace with the idea that we could get the job done at the nearby walk-up grill — with no more than a shared sandwich, fries, and a cookie or two — we kindly passed on the Michelin option. 🙄

-A special experience for Lois was listening to an extraordinary pianist, playing a grand piano in the beautiful, ornately design lobby.
-What did he play?
-Familiar pieces with a few Disney pieces tossed in hear and there (of course).
-At one point, Lois walked over and personally thanked the incredibly gifted and accomplished performer, at which point he said “Thank you so much” and then asked Lois “Can I play something special for you?”
-Already overwhelmed by the beauty of his music, the two of them quickly sifted through a multi-page list of songs on his iPad, at which point he spotted a “perfect piece” for Lois and solemnly and gently returned to his piano.
-What unfolded was a beautiful and highly technically song — far, far of the track of his normal main stream reportoire — that absolutely entranced Lois in deep thought.
-What a wonderful moment for not only Lois, but the performer, giving him the opportunity to masterfully and passionately perform a song that obviously had deep meaning to himself.
+A special experience for Lois was listening to an extraordinary pianist who was playing a grand piano in the beautiful ornately designed lobby.
+What did the artist play?
+Familiar pieces with a few snazzed-up Disney songs tossed in (of course).
+At one point, Lois walked over and personally thanked this incredibly gifted and accomplished performer, at which point he said “Thank you so much” and then asked Lois “Can I play something special for you?”
+Already overwhelmed by the beauty of his music, she stood over him while he quickly sifted through a multi-page list of songs on his iPad.
+After a minute or two, the pianist spotted a “perfect piece” for Lois and solemnly returned to his keyboard.
+What unfolded was a beautiful highly technical song — far off the track of his normal main stream repertoire — that absolutely entranced Lois and left her in deep thought.
+What a wonderful moment for not only Lois, but the performer.
+Because of her kind words and encouragement, it gave the artist an opportunity to masterfully and passionately perform a song that obviously had deep meaning for both Lois and himself.

 The Magic Kingdom

 Disney World features four major theme parks — Magic Kingdom, EPCOT, Disney’s Hollywood Studios, and Disney’s Animal Kingdom.
-If that weren’t enough already, Disney World also has a couple of water parks, a large shopping/dining district, and who knows what else.
+As if that weren’t enough, Disney World also has a couple of water parks, a large shopping/dining district, and who knows what else.
 For our first trip, we decided to keep it simple and stick to the Magic Kingdom.

 Many people have been to Disneyland in Anaheim, CA (if not multiple times).
 Still others have enjoyed one or more visits to Orlando’s Magic Kingdom.
-For Lois and I, we have now graduated into the group of folks who have been to both.
+For Lois and I, we have now graduated into the group of folks who have experienced both.
 So how do they compare?

 Disneyland (excluding California Adventure) is on a smaller property.
 Even so, it has more rides compared to the Magic Kingdom.
 For instance, Disney Land has the Matterhorn with its iconic ride, an Indiana Jones adventure ride, and the relatively new Star Wars: Galaxy Edge section, none of which exist at the Florida park.

-The Orlando version, on the other hand, has its Seven Dwarf’s Mine Train (roller coaster), and, IMHO, a larger, more interesting Fantasy Land including Beauty and Beast, and Little Mermaid attractions.
-As for its Sleeping Beauty Castle, it dominates the skyline, standing more than twice as tall as Disneyland’s.
+The Orlando version, on the other hand, has a Seven Dwarf’s Mine Train (roller coaster), and, IMHO, a larger, more interesting Fantasy Land including a Beauty and the Beast castle, an epic Little Mermaid ride, and a special Storybook Circus area full of attractions.
+But what figuratively and literally stands out compared to Disneyland is its Sleeping Beauty Castle.
+The structure is 189 feet tall and dominates the skyline, rising up more than twice as tall as Disneyland’s.

 Interesting as that may be, the most important thing to share is Lois and I had a fantastic time.
-We are so glad we came as we were blessed with many wonderful moments we will cherish for many years to come. 😀❤️🏰
+We are so glad we visited the Magic Kingdom as we were blessed with many wonderful moments to cherish for years to come. 😀❤️🏰

 Reserved Dining at the Magic Kingdom

-One last thing… While we were in the park, Lois and I treated ourselves to a couple reserved meals:
+One last thing… While we were in the park, Lois and I treated ourselves to a couple of meals at the Magic Kingdom’s specialty restaurants:

-• Lunch at the “Crystal Palace” with Pooh, Tigger, Eeyore, and Piglet in front of the Sleeping Beauty Castle plaza
+Lunch at the “Crystal Palace” with Pooh, Tigger, Eeyore, and Piglet just off the Sleeping Beauty Castle plaza

-• Dinner at the “Be Our Guest” restaurant at the Beast’s enchanted castle in Fantasy Land
+Dinner at the “Be Our Guest” restaurant underneath the Beast’s enchanted castle in Fantasy Land

 Check out the photos!